hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 their own mode files.

 For instance, when regression testing machines we use a special 'maintenance' reservation.
-So we've but that (and the additional related parameters) in a 'maint' mode file that we use in those circumstances.
+So we've built that (and the additional related parameters) into a 'maint' mode file that we use in those circumstances.

 **Do this**

 In your host file for this machine, set the ``scheduler`` option to 'slurm', and set additional slurm parameters as needed for your machine.
-See ``pav show sched --config`` for a listing of all options that go in the ``schedule`` section and their documentation.
+See ``pav show sched --config`` for a listing of all options that can go in the ``schedule`` section, their documentation, and defaults.

 You should end up with a host file that includes something like this: